muratk5n/thirdwave/en/README.md

 ---

-P. Zeihan says there are 9 paths for invading Russia, they always try to fortify them [his map orientation was screwed up, rotated it, the text is still messed up].
+P. Zeihan says there are 9 paths for invading Russia, they always try to fortify them.
 But then says RU has to invade Poland.
 I dont think that's in the cards.
-Sure feeling less threat from nearby regions would matter to them but at what cost
+Sure feeling less threat from nearby regions would matter to them but at what cost.

+(Map orientation below was screwed up, pic rotated, the text is off)

 [[-]](https://pbs.twimg.com/media/FTYUb8PX0AA4P_5?format=jpg&name=small)